goshab/ibm-bash/apiconnect/Configure API Gateway/v10.5.0.2/README.md

 - The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the certificate can be CA-signed or self-signed).
 - The Gateway setup supports separete ETH interfaces for management and data traffic.
 - Support none to multiple number of CA certificates in the chain.
-- Support up to three DataPower gateways in the Gateway Service.
+- Support three DataPower gateways in the Gateway Service.

 ## Usage